venkatanarayana143/venkatanarayana143/README.md

 Data Science | Machine Learning | Open Source Contributor | Python | C++ | Competitive Programming

 ## About :sunglasses:
 I am currently persuing my Master's degree in Computer Science at University of Tartu, Estonia.
 I have 2 years of experience as Software Engineer at Cognizant Technology Solutions Pvt Ltd.  I completed my Bachelor's degree in Computer Engineering specialization.
-Passionate about Data Science and Machine Learning.
+My interests are Data Science and Machine Learning.
 Also, have some experience in Full-stack Development and Data Analysis.

 ## Communities :
 - Contributer at [Omdena](https://omdena.com/projects/) ( An Open Source AI & Data Science organization.)